arun-kr-reddy/notes/notes/operating_system.md

 **hard disk internals:** a set of 512 byte blocks (sectors) that can be read/written atomically, one or more platters connected by a spindle spin at ~10K rpm, each plater has a disk head & arm attached to it, a platter is divided into multiple tracks and each track into 512 byte sectors

-**hard disk sector access:** seek to correct track while waiting for disk to rotate, example - sector 30 to 11
+**hard disk sector access:** seek to correct track while waiting for disk to rotate, example: sector 30 to 11

 ![](./media/operating_systems/hard_disk_sector_access.png)